 General Ethics Questions

 What is the ASHA Code of Ethics and why is it important for me to follow the code?

 ASHA's Code of Ethics contains the rules or standards agreed upon by our membership that govern our conduct and activities.
 A code of ethics is a shared statement of the values specific to a particular group.
 The importance of adherence to the Code by ASHA members lies in the preservation of the highest standards of integrity and ethical principles, and it is vital to the responsible discharge of obligations by members of our profession working in all settings.
-For additional information, see ASHA's Code of Ethics, and a presentation titled Ethics for Real: Case Studies Applying the ASHA Code of Ethics [PDF].
+For additional information, see ASHA's Code of Ethics.

 Are there penalties for members who refuse to adhere to the Code, or is adherence optional?

 The Code of Ethics is not simply inspirational in nature; it is essential to ensuring the welfare of those served and protecting the integrity and reputation of the professions.
 As a consequence, ASHA members and certificate holders are required to abide by the code's principles and rules, and the Association enforces that mandate by sanctioning those found in violation.
 Depending on the egregiousness of the misconduct, the sanctions that the Board of Ethics can impose range from a confidential reprimand for lesser violations to revocation of ASHA membership and certification for a period of years, up to life, for violations of a serious nature.

 What are the ASHA documents that can give me guidance in making decisions that are ethically correct?

 Start with the ASHA Code of Ethics.
 The Ethics Resources page is a convenient place to look for ASHA's ethics guidance and information.

 For a collection of information targeted at school-based SLPs who are dealing with ethical issues in the school setting see the Ethics and Schools Practice webpage.